Month 2, Day 3, Wednesday 2:00 p.m.

 He stared at her assessingly for a moment.
 “Proceed.”

 Professor Lacer adjusted his grip on his Conduit.
 “I understand your curiosity.”
-She thought he would refuse to tell her more for a moment, but he continued.
+She thought for a moment that he would refuse to tell her more, but he continued.
 “It was a book, as you have probably heard.
 As to the exact contents, I am unaware.
-However, I do know something about the expedition through which it was retrieved and from which it was subsequently stolen.”
+However, I do know something about the expedition that retrieved it.”

 Sebastien’s grip tightened around the strap of her satchel, and she tried not to look too desperately interested.